tstack/lnav/docs/source/ui.rst

    VMWare Update Manager.
 Most rows show API requests as they are received and processed.

-The timeline view [#]_ visualizes operations over time.
-The operations are ordered top-to-bottom by their start time.
+The timeline view [#]_ visualizes log files, threads, and operations over time.
+The items are ordered top-to-bottom by their start time.
 So, scrolling down will move forward in time.
 An operation is identified by an ID that can come from multiple sources:

 * If the ID is in the log message, the log format can set the